What Is a Living Trust in Virginia?

 A Living Trust Is Only for the Wealthy

-A common misconception is that living trusts are only for the wealthy.
+A common misconception is that Living Trusts are only for the wealthy.
 In reality, they can be beneficial for people with estates of all sizes.
-The benefits of avoiding probate, maintaining control, and planning for incapacity apply regardless of the size of your estate.
+The benefits of avoiding Probate, maintaining control, and planning for incapacity apply regardless of the size of your estate.

 Living Trusts Eliminate Estate Taxes